cicsdev/cics-java-liberty-jaxws/Blog.md

     * CICS Explorer SDK for Java support
     * CICS SDK for Web and JSP support
 	* Web Sphere developer tools
-	* z/OS Explorer (if you intend to mmove generated artefacts to z/OS)
+	* z/OS Explorer (if you intend to move generated artefacts to z/OS)

 To develop Java programs for CICS you can use any development environment you are familiar with.
 In this tutorial we are using the Eclipse environment with the CICS Explorer SDK for Java.
 For details on how to set up your development environment please refer to